 Eudelo is a private clinic, based in Vauxhall, specialising in dermatology and skincare.
 The clinic also offers a number of other treatments and consultations.
 If you would like to read more then click here.

 What did I think of the evening?

-I was then given a 30 minute Hydrafacial.
-Prior to the facial, I explained my skin type and any allergies I may have have had to the Doctor and she then gave me advice on how I can combat my problem areas.
+I was then given a 30-minute Hydrafacial.
+Prior to the facial, I explained my skin type and any allergies I may have had to the Doctor and she then gave me advice on how I can combat my problem areas.
 She then explained what the facial consisted of which was basically giving my face a thorough cleanse and cleaning my pores.
-Once the facial was complete, my skin felt the most fresh it’s been in I don’t know how long!
+Once the facial was complete, my skin felt the freshest it’s been in I don’t know how long!

 Would I recommend Eudelo?

 Although treatments aren’t cheap, yes I would.
 They are incredibly knowledgeable, friendly and so very helpful.
 If you have issues with your skin then they are definitely worth consulting.

 Do you have problem skin and how do you deal with it?

 Find me on: